Mid-D-Man/mid-engine/docs/platform-optimization.md

 ### Tier 1 — Compiler-guided (default)

-Use `#[repr(C, align(16))]` and let the compiler auto-vectorize.
+Use `#[repr(C, align(16))]`, `#[inline(always)]`, and explicit loop unrolling.
+Let the compiler auto-vectorize.
 This is the default for all math types.

+With SSE2 enabled (the x86_64 baseline since 2003), the compiler with `-O3`
-The compiler with SSE2 enabled will emit equivalent instructions to hand-written intrinsics for simple arithmetic (add, dot, lerp).
+will emit equivalent instructions to hand-written intrinsics for simple arithmetic (add, dot, lerp, unrolled mat-mul).

 **Cost:** Zero maintenance. **Benefit:** Immediate. **Required proof:** None.

+Examples of Tier 1 work:
+- Replacing a loop-based `Mat4::mul` with an explicitly unrolled sum-of-products.
+- Adding a `Mat4::inverse_trs()` fast-path using arithmetic properties of TRS matrices.

 ### Tier 2 — Intrinsics (`std::arch`)

-Hand-written SIMD using `std::arch::x86_64::*` or `std::arch::aarch64::*`.
+Hand-written SIMD using `core::arch::x86_64::*` or `core::arch::aarch64::*`.
 Required only when profiling proves the compiler is leaving measurable performance on the table (>10% wall-clock gap between the auto-vectorized and hand-written paths on the same inputs).

 **Cost:** Per-architecture maintenance, unsafe code review, and a fallback path.
 **Benefit:** Required to be measurable in a benchmark under the CI stress tests.
 **Required proof:** A benchmark showing ≥10% improvement at the relevant data scale (e.g. 100k entity operations, not 10).

+**Important:** Use `core::arch` intrinsics, NOT `asm!`.
+Intrinsics are visible to LLVM for register allocation and inlining.
+Inline assembly is a black box that prevents these optimizations.
+See Section 3 for the asm! policy.

 ### Tier 3 — Inline assembly (`asm!`)

 Raw CPU instructions via the stable `asm!` macro.
-Reserved for operations the compiler cannot express at all:
+Reserved **only** for:

 - `rdtsc` — CPU cycle counter for micro-benchmarks inside the engine itself.
 - `prefetcht0` — Cache prefetch ahead of bulk SoA iteration in mid-ecs.
 - `pause` — Spin-wait hint in any future lock-free synchronization primitives.

+**`asm!` is explicitly forbidden for linear algebra.** The correct tool for math acceleration is `core::arch` intrinsics (Tier 2), not raw assembly.

 **Cost:** Architecture-locked, unsafe, zero compiler assistance.
 **Benefit:** Must be documented with a specific instruction-count or latency measurement.
 **Required proof:** Both a before/after benchmark AND an explanation of why the compiler cannot generate the equivalent instruction sequence automatically.

 ---

 ## 2. When Optimization Is Forbidden

-These situations block any Tier 2 or Tier 3 optimization regardless of the speedup:

 ### 2.1 FFI contract violation